MateuSai/MateuSai.github.io/ceramic/_posts/2022-01-16-plane-shooter-#2:-shooting.md

 <!--more-->

 The new function of the Project.hx file is the starting point of our app.
 This is where the window settings are specified and the main scene is loaded.
-By default, the width and height have a size of 640 and 480 pixels respectively.
+By default, the width and height of the game have a size of 640 and 480 pixels respectively.
 This is a 640/480 = 4/3 aspect ratio.
-Most computer screens have a 16/9 aspect ratio, so I changed the width to 1024 and the height to 576.
+Most computer screens have a 16/9 aspect ratio, so I kept the width of 640 but I changed the height to 576.
+Also, I changed the size of the window to 1024 width and 570 height using the windowSize function.
+The scaling is set to FIT by default, so, the game will scale to fit the window, but the game size won’t change.
 Check [this website](https://pacoup.com/2011/06/12/list-of-true-169-resolutions/){:target="_blank"} for a list of 16/9 resolutions.

 {% highlight haxe %}
-settings.targetWidth = 1024;
+settings.targetWidth = 640;
-settings.targetHeight = 576;
+settings.targetHeight = 360;
+settings.windowSize(1024, 570);
+settings.scaling = FIT;
 {% endhighlight %}

 Run the game and you will see that the window dimensions have changed to the new ones.